Hi-Angel/notes-backup/libinput.md

 The jump being driven by `ABS_Y` evemu event.
 Not the `ABS_MT_POSITION_Y`, which I can successfully remove from the testcase without influencing it; whilst removing `ABS_Y` results in record not doing anything at all.

 Increasing timestamp to 30ms didn't help.

+# SAMSUNG laptop cursor jumps bug, issue #80

+I managed to reduce the testcase, and after debugging for a bit, I figured the jump translates to 4mm on the touchpad.
+So, libinput rightfully does not discard jump, because 4mm is a size human finger can move to quickly.
+The question arises then: how does the "mm" translates to movement on the screen?
+Because from the movement POV it's a lot.